François Joseph Lefebvre: Napoleonic Wars

 On 19 May 1804, Lefebvre was one of four senators to be made a Marshal of the Empire.
 He presented the Joyeuse to Napoleon in his coronation as emperor on 2 December.
 For the duration of the War of the Third Coalition, Lefebvre commanded a reserve corps in Mainz as well as three departments on the left bank of the Rhine.
 He was appointed commander of the Imperial Guard's infantry in the campaign of 1806, during the War of the Fourth Coalition.

 On 23 January 1807 he received the order to capture Danzig.
 At the head of the X Corps, Lefebvre captured the city on 24 May after a two-month siege.
 Four days later, Napoleon awarded him the victory title "Duke of Danzig" (Duc de Dantzig).
 In 1808, Lefebvre took part in Napoleon's campaign in the Peninsular War, defeating the Spanish at the Battle of Zornoza on 31 October 1808.
-He commanded the Bavarian Army in 1809 during the War of the Fifth Coalition, fighting at the battles of Arnhofen, Eckmühl, and Wagram.
+He commanded the Bavarian Army against the Austrians in 1809 during the War of the Fifth Coalition, fighting at the battles of Arnhofen, Eckmühl, and Wagram.
 That same year, Lefebvre was tasked with suppressing the Tyrolean Rebellion, but was replaced in this command by Drouet d'Erlon after a series of setbacks.

 Lefebvre commanded the infantry of the Old Guard in the 1812 French invasion of Russia, and fought at the Battle of Borodino.
-He served in the German campaign (1813) and in the French campaign (1814) of the War of the Sixth Coalition, and voted for the emperor's deposition at the Senate in April 1814.
+He served in the German campaign (1813) and in the French north-east campaign (1814) of the War of the Sixth Coalition, and voted for the emperor's deposition at the Senate in April 1814.
 After the first Bourbon Restoration he was made Peer of France by King Louis XVIII (4 June 1814), but rallied to Napoleon during the Hundred Days.